StevenMayher/432-2022/projectB/proposal_plans.md

 Project 18 | Rock Lim
 -------: | :-------------------
-Title | Gender-dependent spending and revenue in college sports Source | TidyTuesday, sourced from the [Equity in Athletics Data Analysis](https://ope.ed.gov/athletics/#/datafile/list) (EADA), with some credit to Data is Plural. (**Rock, please provide the direct link to the TidyTuesday data summary on Github.**)
+Title | Gender-dependent spending and revenue in college basketball Source | [TidyTuesday](https://github.com/rfordatascience/tidytuesday/blob/master/data/2022/2022-03-29/readme.md), sourced from the [Equity in Athletics Data Analysis](https://ope.ed.gov/athletics/#/datafile/list) (EADA), with some credit to Data is Plural.
 Public | Yes
 Model 1 | A model for a multi-categorical outcome
-Out 1 |  The outcome variable will be the multi-categorical outcome "region."
-The data contains information on where each university is located in the form of state, city, and zip code.
-These data will be used to categorize each university to 1 of 5 regions: northwest, southwest, northeast, southeast (all in the USA), and Canada.
-RQ 1 | Are there regional differences in what what collegiate sports get more funding, make more money, and what are the gender breakdowns of athletes competing in those sports?
+Out 1 |  The outcome will be the derived variable "NCAAdiv" which describes seven categories.
+RQ 1 | Does the number of male and female athletes as well as their financial support differ by divisions of the NCAA?
-Model 2 | A model for a count outcome
+Model 2 | A model for a linear model fit using a Bayesian engine Out 2 | Fraction of the revenue for a basketball program that comes from female athletes.
-Out 2 | Count of women who participate in a given sport at a given university at the time of data collection.
-RQ 2 |
-Samples | 87,134 for each (**this doesn't make any sense to me**) Status | **REVISION REQUESTED**.
-In model 1, I don't understand why "region" would be of any interest as something to predict, and suggest you find a better outcome.
-Your research question implies that you want to use region as a predictor (which makes sense to me) for several different outcomes.
-You need to pick a single outcome and use that.
-In model 2, are you planning on looking at multiple sports simultaneously at each school - if so, that's multi-level data, and I won't let you do that.
-You could pick one sport and look at that each school, or you could look at the total number of women who compete in an intercollegiate sports team, or something, but not sport-by-sport within colleges.
-The sample size should be the number of schools, in each case, with one row of data per school.
-That wouldn't be 87,000 schoools.
+RQ 2 | What are the traits of NCAA universities/colleges which are strongly associated with earning more of their basketball revenue from female athletics?
+Samples | 5410 for each? (probably will split into 2/3 model development and 1/3 model testing) Status | Dr. Love approved your revision on Canvas with some edits, including changing your outcome for Model 2.
+See Canvas for details.

 [Back to Top](#project-b-plans)